-We carried out two pilot studies in London in September 2023 at KCL and CSM and a further two at the University of Florence in April 2024.
+We carried out two pilot studies in London in September 2023 at KCL and CSM, and a further two at the University of Florence in April 2024.
 After briefly reviewing the London pilots, this article focuses on the Florence pilot studies.
 The study design used in both sets of pilots was broadly similar.
 Participants were invited to a workshop on eyewitness identification.
 During the workshops, a staged incident occurred, where an individual interrupted the workshop.
 Participants were not warned about the interruption in advance.
-At the end of the workshop, participants were divided into two groups: a drawing group a and non-drawing group.
-Drawing groups were asked to draw the individual who interrupted the workshop and then to identify the individual in a photo identification lineup.
+At the end of the workshop, participants were divided into two groups: a drawing group a and non-drawing group, by giving alternate participants a form allocating them into either the drawing group or a non-drawing group.
+Drawing groups were asked to draw the individual who interrupted the workshop and then to identify them in a photo identification lineup.
 Non-drawing groups were just asked to identify the individual in a photo identification lineup.
-In the Florence pilot, all participants were graduate students of law and were allocated into drawing groups and the non-drawing groups according to the side of the classroom they were seated on (left or right).
-In both London pilots, there were two groups of arts students: one from KCL and one from CSM.
-Participants were allocated to drawing and non-drawing groups after they had chosen their seats in the classroom by having alternate participants receive a drawing group or a non-drawing group form.
+In the pilot at CSM, participants were art students.
+In the pilot at KCL, participants were law students.

 The London pilot studies

-The data from the pilot studies conducted at KCL and CSM in London are provided below.

-Table 1: Results of CSM pilot study